 How do I work out my dividend tax bill?

 When working out how much tax you pay, HMRC will 'stack' your income, first counting your income from work and pensions and property, then your savings income, and then your dividend income.

 If you’ve made capital gains, that gets calculated after your income tax.

 This is important – and works in your favour – because it generally means the dividends, rather than other income, will be taxed at the highest rate.
 As tax on dividends is lower than other income, this could reduce your tax bill overall.

-For example, if you received £40,000 from a job, and then £12,000 from dividends, then you’d start paying the higher rate on income over £46,000.
-Your tax bill would break down like this:
+For example, if you received £40,000 from a job, and then £12,000 from dividends, your tax bill would breakdown like this:

 But if you earn between £2,000 and £10,000, you'll need to tell HMRC.
 You can pay the tax due in one of two ways: have HMRC adjust your tax code, so that the tax is taken from your salary or pension; or by filling out a self-assessment tax return.

 If you earn more than £10,000 in dividends, you'll need to complete a tax return.